veeso-dev/blog.veeso.dev/src/blog/post-31/index-en.md

 ## Introduction

-On the line of my experiments with **Async Rust** (cuz I'm working on something big 🤞) and while writing my last article [Async Rust for Dummies](https://blog.veeso.dev/blog/en/async-rust-for-dummies/) a weird and sick thought came to my mind: **can we actually extend Future?**
+As part of my experiments with **Async Rust** (cuz I'm working on something big 🤞) and while writing my last article [Async Rust for Dummies](https://blog.veeso.dev/blog/en/async-rust-for-dummies/) a weird and sick thought came to my mind: **can we actually extend Future?**

 ### Extending a Trait